Here's a clip from a local TV news outlet in Florida,

 Right Click Above to Play [or change] loop and play controls.

-Here's the latest updates for the site for July 2008:
+Here's the latest updates for the site for the Winter of 2012:

 - Golden Age Radio History Cover Art in both Windows Media Player and iTunes compatible format.
 Click HERE